 This high-end coffee maker is easy to use, brews excellent coffee and froths milk like a champion.
 It's got a quiet grinder too.
 You can make a coffee from the comfort of your sofa, thanks to the smartphone app it connects with, and it's got plenty of scope for personalising your brew, too.

 Get delicious, freshly ground coffee in less than a minute, with this compact and well-priced bean-to-cup coffee machine.
 It can produce drinks at a single touch and even remembers your preferred size.
-While you will have to froth your milk manually, unlike on pricier models, the steam frothing wand will give your cappuccinos a fantastic foam finish.
+While you will have to froth your milk manually, the steam frothing wand will give your cappuccinos a fantastic foam finish.

 This bean-to-cup machine brews up delicious espressos and cappuccinos, and has handy extras such as an integrated milk frother and customisable drink options.
 It's also quiet and pretty easy to use.
 It's cheaper than some similar-spec models, so it's a great option if you're after a good-value premium machine.